Continuing Competence Program

 The Registration Regulation made under the Social Work and Social Service Work Act gives the College the authority to suspend members for non-compliance with the CCP.

 Members can download their CCP documents from this website and save them to their computer for future updates.
-(All members are also provided with a Member Resource USB, which contains the CCP documents along with other important College documents).

 The CCP involves four steps as follows: